unicornlaunching/SIP-031x/sip_031_proposal_analysis.md

 The proposal introduces new STX emissions totaling **400 million STX** over a five-year period, in addition to existing coinbase rewards.
 This comprehensive emission structure includes:

 **Initial Working Capital (100M STX)**
-- A one-time mint of 100 million STX for initial working capital (grants, DeFi deployments)
+- A one-time mint of 100 million STX for initial working capital
 - These tokens will be immediately unlocked and usable
 - **Not intended for release onto the open market**